 Can Pool Chemicals Be Stored Outside?

 Whether you store chemicals outside depends on your climate.
-If your area has a moderate climate, it’s okay to store pool chemicals outdoors.
+If your area has a moderate climate, storing pool chemicals outdoors is okay.

 If the climate isn’t steady, you’re opening up the possibility of freezing or overheating.
 In this case, you’re best off with indoor storage.

 Are Certain Chemicals Sensitive To Heat?

 Pool chemicals have a greater sensitivity to heat than cold.
 These compounds can maintain their composition despite freezing.
 The same does not apply to pool chemicals and overheating.

 Storing chemicals in high temperatures is a huge risk.
 Heat creates pressure that requires venting.
 It can lead to unwanted conditions when you open a container.

 Remember, pool chemical manufacturers usually store their products in single-skin, non-insulated containers.
 These do not necessarily offer strong resistance to temperatures.